Looking for a pediatrician for your newborn? Here are 15 interview questions for pediatricians you need to ask at a meet and greet.

 So, how do you find the right pediatrician for your baby?
 And how do you even start or filter potential candidates?

 It comes down to visiting and interviewing potential pediatricians for a meet and greet.
-But if you’re a first-time mom or perhaps find yourself starting a new search, you might not know the right questions to ask or where to even begin.
+But if you’re a first-time mom or starting a new search, you might not know the right interview questions for pediatricians or where to begin.

 Don’t worry—I’ve got you covered.
-I wanted to make sure my son’s (and later, my twins’) doctor was someone we all felt comfortable with, and someone my kids could preferably go back to for years to come.
+I wanted to make sure my son’s (and later, my twins’) doctor was someone we all felt comfortable with, and someone they could go back to for the long term.
+When we moved and later had to switch, I used the same criteria to find their current pediatrician.

 I’ll share a few factors you might want to consider when whittling down your choices, and resources to start your search.